Merabu/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?

-null hypothesis : According to the genre, Mechacar is correctly priced
+null hypothesis (HO) : According to the genre, Mechacar is correctly priced

+Alternative Hypothesis (Ha) : MecharCar is NOT price correctly based on performance of key factors for its genre.

 ### What statistical test would you use to test the hypothesis?
-And why?
+And why? //
 ### What data is needed to run the statistical test?

+I would used a multiple linear regression to determine the factor that have the highest correlation/predictability with the dependent variable; Which combination has the greatest impact on price.